edwardgoldring/website/content/home/projects.md

 "Keep Your Enemies Close: Purging or Retaining Disloyal Elites?"

 "Measuring Subnational Variation in Peacekeeping Effectiveness" (with Michael Hendricks and Bryce Reeder)

+"Does Peacekeeping Lead to Peaceful Elections?
+UN Peacekeeping and Election Violence, 1995-2011" (with Bryce Reeder)